Part I due by 11:59 p.m. on Tuesday, February 4, 2025

 answers should look like.

 Unless otherwise stated, each of the problems must be solved by means of a single query (i.e., each query should have a single semi-colon).
-Use nested subqueries as needed.
+Use nested subqueries in the WHERE clause as needed.
+However, you should NOT use nested subqueries in the SELECT clause or FROM clause.

 Your queries should not use a LIMIT